pbleser-oc/opencloud/docs/intro.md

 If you want to contribute to the dev docs, please visit [OpenCloud on Github](https://github.com/opencloud-eu/).

-Contents will be transferred, during the build process.
+Contents will be transferred during the build process.